Shia LaBeouf

 Shia Saide LaBeouf (/ˈʃaɪ.ə ləˈbʌf/ SHY-ə-_-lə-BUF; born June 11, 1986) is an American actor and filmmaker.
-He played Louis Stevens in the Disney Channel series Even Stevens, a role for which he received Young Artist Award nominations in 2001 and 2002 and won a Daytime Emmy Award in 2003.
-He made his film debut in The Christmas Path (1998).
-In 2004, he made his directorial debut with the short film Let's Love Hate and later directed a short film titled Maniac (2011), starring American rappers Cage and Kid Cudi.

-In 2007, LaBeouf starred in the commercially successful films Disturbia and Surf's Up.
-From 2007 to 2011, LaBeouf starred in the film Transformers and its sequels.
-The three films were commercially successful.
-In 2008, he played Henry "Mutt Williams" Jones III in Indiana Jones and the Kingdom of the Crystal Skull.
+His accolades include a BAFTA Award and Daytime Emmy Award.

+LaBeouf began his acting career at a young age, appearing in small roles on television.
+His breakthrough came as Louis Stevens in the Disney Channel series Even Stevens (2000–2003), before he transitioned to film with starring roles in Holes (2003) and The Greatest Game Ever Played (2005).
+LaBeouf subsequently starred in a string of commercially successful films, including Disturbia (2007), Surf's Up (2007), Indiana Jones and the Kingdom of the Crystal Skull (2008), Eagle Eye (2008), and Wall Street: Money Never Sleeps (2010).
+He also starred as Sam Witwicky in the first three Transformers films (2007–2011), which collectively grossed over $2 billion worldwide.
-His other credits include the films Holes (2003), Constantine (2005), Wall Street: Money Never Sleeps (2010), Lawless (2012), The Company You Keep (2012), Nymphomaniac (2013), Charlie Countryman (2013), Fury (2014), American Honey (2016), Borg vs McEnroe (2017), Honey Boy (2019), The Peanut Butter Falcon (2019), Pieces of a Woman (2020), and Padre Pio (2022).

-Since 2014, LaBeouf has pursued a variety of public performance art projects with LaBeouf, Rönkkö & Turner.
+Over the next decades, LaBeouf experienced career setbacks amid multiple controversies and legal issues.
+He continued acting and starred in independent films, earning praise for his performances in American Honey (2016), Borg vs McEnroe (2017), Honey Boy (2019), The Peanut Butter Falcon (2019), Pieces of a Woman (2020), and Salvable (2025).
+As a director, LaBeouf's credits include short films and music videos.
+He has also pursued a variety of public performance art projects with LaBeouf, Rönkkö & Turner since 2014.